open-orchestra/open-orchestra-model-bundle/README.md

 Usage
 -----

-Once you have installed the bundle, you should activate the aggregator query bundle also in the AppKernel :
+Once you have installed the bundle, you should activate the aggregator query bundle also in the AppKernel::registerBundles() :

     new OpenOrchestra\ModelBundle\OpenOrchestraModelBundle(),
     new Solution\MongoAggregationBundle\SolutionMongoAggregationBundle(),